 The Educational Requirements and Roles of Dental Assistants in Ontario

 When considering any profession, the first two things that usually come to mind are what are the educational requirements and what are the typical roles and responsibilities of someone working in that profession.
-Along with this, the topic of salary and how much you can make within the profession is also a common consideration.
+Along with this, we’ll discuss different competitive wages and how much you can make within the profession depending on your job title.

-In terms of dental assisting, there are several dental assisting programs you can enroll in, which is the first step anyone must take if they want to have a career in dental assisting.
-In terms of roles and responsibilities, they can vary widely depending on the level of education attained and which area or industry you work in.
+For dental assistants, there are several programs you can enroll in, which is the first step anyone must take if they want to have a career as a dental assistant.
+In terms of roles and responsibilities, they can vary widely depending on the level of education attained and which area or industry you’re working in.

-Of course, your level of education attained, where you are working, and what your typical responsibilities are will have a large impact on your salary on the opportunities for career growth.
+Of course, your level of education attained, where you are working, and what your typical responsibilities are also going to have a large impact on your salary on the opportunities for career growth.

-With all that said, let’s look at the details and get a better idea of how people become registered dental assistants, their day-to-day roles and responsibilities, and how much they make on average.
+With all that said, let’s look at the details and get a better idea of how people become registered dental assistants, what their day-to-day roles and responsibilities look like, and the average salary of a dental assistant.

-After completing secondary education (i.e. earning your Ontario secondary school diploma), someone interested in dental assisting must complete an NDAEB-approved Dental Assistant Program – Intra-Oral Level I & II.
+After completing secondary education (i.e. earning your Ontario secondary school diploma), someone interested in becoming a dental assistant must complete an NDAEB-approved Dental Assistant Program – Intra-Oral Level I & II.

-This program equips aspiring dental assistants with the theoretical knowledge and practical skills needed for success.
+This is a program that equips aspiring dental assistants with the theoretical knowledge and practical skills needed for success.
 The main objectives of such programs are to prepare students to pass the NDAEB certification exam and to give learners a competitive edge in a real-world dental office setting.

-While all dental assisting programs should have a similar goal of preparing students to be familiar with assisting dentists, there are some things to consider when choosing which school and program to attend, like how long the dental assisting programs run for and how well they prepare you for your dental accreditation.
+While all programs for dental assistants should have a similar goal of preparing students to be familiar with aiding dentists, there are some things to consider when choosing which school and program to attend, like how long the programs run for and how well they prepare you for your dental accreditation.

 After completing the dental assistant program, the next step is to pass the NDAEB written exam and obtain the certificate.
 This certificate is currently required in various provinces in Canada.